Skip to content

-A search for eco-friendly stationery, quilting supplies, or for a service like a treehouse builder gave us an opportunity to deliver valuable ads that were useful and relevant at the moment.
-That idea was the start of our first advertising product and led to the ads business we have today.
+A search for eco-friendly stationery, quilting supplies, or a service like a treehouse builder gave us an opportunity to deliver valuable ads that were useful and relevant at the moment.
+That idea was the start of our first advertising product and led to the ad business we have today.

 That’s why today Google introduced simpler brands and solutions for their advertising products: Google Ads, Google Marketing Platform, and Google Ad Manager.